Vehicle registration plates of Romania: History

-1900 – 1908
+1900–1908

-The first plate was issued in 1900 to Bazil Assan, bearing the number 1.
-This created a problem with Prince Bibescu, who wanted to have the first license plate, so he was issued plate number 0 (zero).
-Bibescu's car can be seen today at the National Museum of Romanian History.
+The first vehicle registration plate in Romania was issued in 1900 to Bazil Assan, bearing the number 1.

-The plates took the simple form of white numbers on a black background, and were home made.
-The numbers belonged to the owner and not the car, and the list of owners and their numbers was published monthly in the "Revista Automobilă" magazine, edited by the Romanian Royal Automobile club.
-As there were so few cars (139 in 1908), it was not necessary to note the region on the number plate.
-Registration was done by the Mayor of Bucharest.
+This created a problem with Prince Bibescu, who was a keen automotive enthusiast, president of the Romanian Automobile Club and avid car racer, and wanted to have the first license plate, so he was issued plate number 0 (zero).
+Bibescu's car is exhibited today at the National Museum of Romanian History.

-The published lists show that the numbers were assigned in the order they were requested, without differentiating between physical persons and organizations.
+In the beginning the plates took the simple form of white numbers on a black background and could even be home made.
+Registration was done by the Mayor of Bucharest and the numbers identified the owner rather than the car.
+They were assigned in the order they were requested, without differentiating between physical persons and organizations.
+As there were so few cars in the country (139 in 1908, 169 in 1909) it was not necessary to note the region on the number plate, and the entire updated list was published monthly in the "Revista Automobilă" magazine, edited by the Romanian Royal Automobile club.